Troops occupy Rio slum in "historic" operation

 With large army helicopters thudding overhead, soldiers and police began climbing the slum's winding roads just after 4 a.m. and declared the operation a success within two hours after encountering no resistance.

-The invasion of Rocinha and the nearby Vidigal slum was as much a media event as a military operation, as dozens of reporters followed the authorities through deserted, garbage-strewn streets.
+The invasion of Rocinha and the nearby Vidigal slum was as much a media event as a military operation, as dozens of reporters followed police up through deserted, garbage-strewn streets.
 The authorities had announced their plans days in advance, giving gang members plenty of notice to flee.

 According to TV news channel GloboNews, only one person was detained during the operation and there were no reports of casualties.
 Troops later hoisted the Brazilian flag over the community to symbolize its "return" to the state.